ecadlabs/taquito/docs/quick_start.md

 ### Transfer

-`Note: This require a signer to be configured`
+`Note: This requires a signer to be configured`

 ```js
 const op = await Tezos.contract.transfer({to: 'tz1', amount: 2})